 The FCMQ is a source of expertise.

 The Québec Federation of Snowmobile Clubs (FCMQ) is a not-for-profit organization dedicated to the development and promotion of safe snowmobiling throughout the province of Québec.
-The FCMQ is responsive to the needs of its members and all persons concerned with the activity, be they tourists or the uninitiated.
+The FCMQ is responsive to the needs of its members and all persons concerned with the activity.

 The FCMQ is available to its members in order to support them and to encourage them in their activities: